 The Ogdoad was a system of eight deities, four gods and their consorts (the number four was considered to represent completeness).
 Each pair represented the male and female aspects of the four creative powers or sources.
-Nun and Naunet represented the primeval waters; Heh and Hauhet represented eternity; Kuk and Kuaket represented darkness; and Amun and Amunet represented air (or that which is hidden).
+Nun and Naunet represented the primeval waters; Heh and Hauhet represented eternity; Kuk and Kauket represented darkness; and Amun and Amunet represented air (or that which is hidden).
 However, the gods differ from one source to another.

 Primeval darkness was sometimes represented by Gereh and Gerehet, and Heh and Hehet are sometimes included as forces of chaos, possibly representing the currents of the primeval waters.
 When Amun rose in prominence as a creator god in his own right, he and Amunet were replaced by Nia and Niat, gods of the void.

-The gods were all depicted with frog’s heads, while the goddesses had the heads of serpents.
+The gods were often depicted with frog’s heads, while the goddesses had the heads of serpents.
 Only Amun went on to be considered as more than a primeval force.
 While Nun was still referred to often, it was only as the representation of the waters of Chaos.

 These eight elements interacted causing an explosion (the Big Bang?) and the burst of energy which was released caused the primeval mound (located at Hermopolis, but originally known as the “Isle of Flame”) to rise from the water.
 It was thought The gods and goddesses of the Ogdoad then ruled the earth during the Golden Age.
 When they died they took up residence in the “Duat” (or “Tuat” – the Underworld).
 They ensured that the Nile continued to flow, that the inundation would come every year and caused the sun to rise each day.